doublemoulinet/Morrowind-Modular-Mod-Guide/GAMEPLAY.md

 1. [Customizable MWSE Multi Mark and Limited Recall](https://www.nexusmods.com/morrowind/mods/47065?)

 ## Crime, Combat, and Character Tweaks
+Further tweaks to the character creation and crime systems that improve the existing game design.
 1. [Clear Your Name](https://www.nexusmods.com/morrowind/mods/43786?)
 1. [The Last Witness](https://github.com/NullCascade/morrowind-mods)
 	- Download the zip of all NullCascade’s Morrowind mods